sagemath/sage/src/doc/en/developer/packaging_sage_library.rst

 However, some parts of the Sage reference manual may depend on functionality provided by optional packages.
-These portions of the reference manual should be conditionalized using the Sphinx directive ``.. only ::``, as explained in :ref:`section-documentation-conditional`.
+These portions of the reference manual should be conditionalized using the Sphinx directive ``..
+ONLY ::``, as explained in :ref:`section-documentation-conditional`.